prithvinevercodes-ctrl/cpp-logic-foundation/README.md

 ✔ sixth program: calculating Combination of choosing (nCr) using functions.
 ✔ seventh program: calculating permutation (nPr) using functions.
-✔ eighth program: Pascal training for n numbers with proper spacing using multiple Functions
+✔ eighth program: Pascal training for n numbers with proper spacing using multiple Functions ✔ ninth program: Swapping Digits , by using and not using extra variable.